Ski: 2021-2022 Dynastar M-Pro 105, 192 cm

 Days Tested: 10 and counting

 [Note: Our review was conducted on the 16/17 version of the ski, which was called the Pro Rider.
 For 20/21, Dynastar brought back the ski under the name “M-Pro 105” and with new graphics, but the construction is reportedly the same, apart from a switch from bamboo sidewalls to more traditional plastic sidewalls.
+The M-Pro 105 was not changed for 21/22, apart from graphics.
 In this review, we’ll be referring to the ski as the Pro Rider.]

 Till now, I’ve managed to keep my ‘I’m jonesing to ski!!!!’ levels in check, even while being inundated with such posts by my friends.